We strongly believe that our employees are key to the business and as such we aim to create a supportive environment where our people can thrive.

 Our Employee Engagement Group, which was created in 2019, has helped grow the business through more employee collaboration and input on key decisions such as policy changes.
 They have also been a valuable group to provide feedback to the management team on issues such as employee support through the pandemic, the new working model and worked with the business on the employee engagement survey.

-We believe that a diverse and inclusive culture is important to the success of XPS.
+We believe that an inclusive and diverse culture is important to the success of XPS.
 Having people from a wide variety of backgrounds, and with a range of experiences and skills, will help us better understand and meet the needs of clients, making our business stronger and driving continued growth and innovation.

 Whilst we continued to have a gender pay gap in 2020, we are delighted to report a reduction in that gap from 2019.
 Reducing the gender pay gap continues to provide the opportunity to encourage the diversity of our teams and remains an important corporate objective both for now and the future.
 See the Gender Pay Gap document below.

-And we continue our partnership with Stonewall, Business Disability Forum, Valuable 500 and Business in the Community.
+And we continue our partnership with Stonewall, Business Disability Forum, Valuable 500, Henpicked and Business in the Community.

 Building awareness and educating colleagues during Black History Month